hotrodorm/hotrod/hotrod-project/docs/docs-5/config/tags/runtime-type-solver.md

     <when ... />
 </type-solver>
 ```

+You can Run the [Hello Type Resolution](../../guides/hello-type-resolution.md) example to see the runtime type solver in action, along with the rest of the type resolution rules.

 For each column the rules are checked in order.
 If any of them is evaluated as `true` then it's used to determine the type of the property, and no further rules are evaluated.